Osman Mia

 What if money is created?

-Knowing the plans of central banks, and which balloons are fixed in size and in demand by investors will allow you to make profitable long-term investment decisions.
+The balloons start out as different sizes, but each can inflate as investors move their money between them.
+Knowing the plans of central banks and which balloons are in demand by investors, we can make profitable investment decisions.
 More below.

 What's bad about deflation?

-For example, if they had bought a house and its value goes down, they would not be able to sell the house to settle the mortgage.
-If they had invested in a business, and the prices of the products which the business sells fall, they may not recover their investment.
+It's worse if the investors took a loan to make the investment.
+For example, if the investor had bought a house and its value goes down, the investor would not be able to sell the house to settle the mortgage, and would still have to pay the monthly mortgage payments.

 Printing money can artificially keep prices high.
 But inevitably the fundamentals will catch up.